-I am a Fashion and Interior Textile designer based in central London.
+I am a Textile designer based in central London.

-I grew up in a small town in the north of Spain near the city of A Coruña.
-Because of my passion for Art and Design I decided to move to Barcelona to study for a BA in Graphic design at the Elisava Escola Superior en Disseny.
-During my time in Barcelona I worked as a graphic designer for the Red Cross, developing graphic designs for the Visual communication team which included Web design, designs for booklets, book marks, posters, signs, video editing and Advertising campaigns.
+I started my academic and professional training in Barcelona studying a BA in Graphic design at Elisava Escola Superior en Disseny.
+I worked for two years as a graphic designer for the Red Cross, developing graphic designs for the Visual communication team which included digital and printed design works, I also worked on Advertising campaigns.

-I then transferred to Central Saint Martins in London to complete a BA degree in Textile design.
-During my studies I trained and worked for the Haute Couture ateliers of Alexander Mcqueen and Mary Katrantzou in London.
-I also worked for a Fashion textiles Manufacturer based in Mauritius, and worked in the Inditex design offices in Shanghai and Hong Kong.
+In 2009 I transferred to Central Saint Martins College in London to complete a BA degree in Textile design.
+During my studies I trained and worked in the ateliers of Alexander Mcqueen and Mary Katrantzou.

-Soon after I went on to graduate in MA Textiles from the Royal College of Art specialising in Print.
-During my studies I explored the possibilities of wool, using fibre printing, screen printing techniques, Digital printing and moulding processes, developing products for fashion, accessories and Interior design contexts, researching on sustainability, using and transforming recycled materials to create textiles.
+Soon after I went on to graduate in MA Textiles from the Royal College of Art specialising in Print and Material research.
+During my studies I explored the possibilities of wool, using fibre printing, screen printing techniques, Digital printing and moulding processes, developing products for fashion and Interior design contexts, researching on sustainability, using and transforming recycled fibres and materials to create textiles.

-I am also responsible of knit and jacquard development for an African Fashion and Textile Manufacturer specialised in high street brands, working for the accounts of Whistles, Top Shop, Top Man, River Island, Next, Zara, Monoprix… Among others.
+I also worked for three years managing the development of knit and jacquard textiles for an African Fashion and Textile Manufacturer specialised in high street brands, developing collections for the main retail companies in the European market.

 As a tutor, I look forward to supporting students on their own creative approaches, encouraging them to expand their knowledge of textiles and helping them to develop an in-depth understanding of the processes and possibilities of textiles.